Ulcerative colitis: Endoscopic

-The best test for diagnosis of ulcerative colitis remains endoscopy, which is examination of the internal surface of the bowel using a flexible camera.
+The best test for the diagnosis of ulcerative colitis remains endoscopy, which is the examination of the internal surface of the bowel using a flexible camera.
 Initially, a flexible sigmoidoscopy may be completed to establish the diagnosis.
 The physician may elect to limit the extent of the initial exam if severe colitis is encountered to minimize the risk of perforation of the colon.
-However, a complete colonoscopy with entry into the terminal ileum should be performed to rule out Crohn's disease, and assess extent and severity of disease.
+However, a complete colonoscopy with entry into the terminal ileum should be performed to rule out Crohn's disease and assess the extent and severity of the disease.
 Endoscopic findings in ulcerative colitis include: erythema (redness of the mucosa), friability of the mucosa, superficial ulceration, and loss of the vascular appearance of the colon.
 When present, ulcerations may be confluent.
 Pseudopolyps may be observed.

-Ulcerative colitis is usually continuous from the rectum, with the rectum almost universally being involved.
+Ulcerative colitis is usually continuous from the rectum, with the rectum almost universally involved.
 Perianal disease is rare.
-The degree of involvement endoscopically ranges from proctitis (rectal inflammation) to left sided colitis (extending to descending colon), to extensive colitis (extending proximal to descending colon).
+The degree of involvement endoscopically ranges from proctitis (rectal inflammation) to left-sided colitis (extending to the descending colon) to extensive colitis (extending proximal to the descending colon).

 Histologic

 Biopsies of the mucosa are taken during endoscopy to confirm the diagnosis of UC and differentiate it from Crohn's disease, which is managed differently clinically.
-Histologic findings in ulcerative colitis includes: distortion of crypt architecture, crypt abscesses, and inflammatory cells in the mucosa (lymphocytes, plasma cells, and granulocytes).
+Histologic findings in ulcerative colitis include: distortion of crypt architecture, crypt abscesses, and inflammatory cells in the mucosa (lymphocytes, plasma cells, and granulocytes).
 Unlike the transmural inflammation seen in Crohn's disease, the inflammation of ulcerative colitis is limited to the mucosa.